 A reminder to all couples who are getting married this year: please contact the parish office four months prior to the wedding to check all paperwork and celebrant details as so many weddings have been re-scheduled and all paperwork will have to be checked to ensure it is valid and in date for your wedding.
 We would ask all couples to call the office and re-confirm your dates please.

 World Day for Grandparents and the Elderly

 Pope Francis and his words..
 Lets pray for a true dialogue for all believers to work together for an end to war and violence and so pray for a lasting peace in our troubled world.

 Religious services and ceremonies (for example Baptisms, First Communions, Confirmations, Weddings & Funerals) can proceed with 100% of venue capacity, regardless of immunity status of attendees.

 (Subject to appropriate protective measures including social distancing as much as possible, hand sanitising, face masks etc).

 All other measures designed to minimise necessary physical interaction during services should be maintained.

-6. Both collection boxes are placed at the back of the Churches as baskets are not permitted at this time.
+Both collection boxes are placed at the back of the Churches.

 Keep Safe and Keep Well